camunda/camunda-docs-manual/content/reference/rest/process-definition/put-history-time-to-live.md

   </tr>
   <tr>
     <td>historyTimeToLive</td>
     <td>New value for historyTimeToLive field of process definition.
-Can be null.</td>
+Can be null.
+Can not be negative.</td>
   </tr>
 </table>